Project-SafeShop/SafeShop_Camera_MaskDetection/README.md

   1. with_mask : if the mask is covering the face correctly
   2. without_mask : if the person is not wearing a mask
-  3. mask_weared_incorrect : if the person is wearing a mask but it does not cover this face properly The images used for training this model are taken from the Kaggle Dataset : https://www.kaggle.com/andrewmvd/face-mask-detection.
+  3. mask_weared_incorrect : if the person is wearing a mask but it does not cover this face properly The images used for training this model are taken from the @[Kaggle Dataset](https://www.kaggle.com/andrewmvd/face-mask-detection).
 There are a few more images used for testing the model which were scraped from the net.

 We have used the faster_rcnn_inception_v2 model for training the Face Mask Detector.